Patras Araxos Agamemnon Airport

 Forecast Outlook

 The TAF forecast covers the next 9 hours.
-Conditions are expected to fluctuate between VFR and MVFR.
-VFR pilots should be prepared for deteriorating conditions.
-Expected weather includes: Rain.
-There is a 30% probability of MVFR conditions with Rain between 06:00Z and 09:00Z.
+The forecast shows a transition between VFR and IFR conditions.
+Pilots should monitor the forecast closely and have an alternate airport plan.
+Expected weather includes: Thunderstorm Rain, Rain.
+There is a 40% probability of IFR conditions with Thunderstorm Rain between 12:00Z and 16:00Z.
+There is a 30% probability of MVFR conditions with Rain between 16:00Z and 18:00Z.

 Pilot Recommendations